ElinaNeu/project3/README.md

 Project Description

-This project is intended to help a user find a similar song both in the Hot 100 List or another plalist, by clustering the audio feautures.
+This project is intended to help a user find a similar song both in the Hot 100 List or another playlist, by clustering the audio feautures.

 The playlist next to the top 100 includes 10000 songs